alpaddesai/PCBDesignProcess/README.md

 The project provides an introduction to the PCB Design PRocess

-Confidential information is not displayed.
+Company Confidential information is not displayed.

 Please download the executable in https://github.com/alpaddesai/PCBDesignProcess/releases for details.